ghj1214kr/sync-music-db-bs3/README.md

 `delay` specifies how long to wait for file changes (in ms) before reading them.

-`ignoreExt` specifies whether to ignore non-media extensions.

 ### async syncMusicDb.createTable()
 create the `tracks` table in the `sqliteDb` instance.

 ### syncMusicDb.addDirs(dirs)
 add `dirs` to `syncMusicDb`.

-return false if `syncMusicDb` is syncing.

-`.refresh` call is required for effect
+`.refresh` call is required for effect.

 ### syncMusicDb.removeDirs(dirs)
 remove `dirs` from `syncMusicDb`

-return false if `syncMusicDb` is syncing.

-`.refresh` call is required for effect
+`.refresh` call is required for effect.

 ### syncMusicDb.refresh()
 do an initial sync with the specified `dirs` and begin watching it for